 See also, How To Approach A Customer In A Good Way

-There is so much retail associates can do to improve selling abilities
+There is so much that retail associates can do to improve their selling abilities

 These aren’t the only tips for you to become the best retail associate or for your whole team to get better at selling, but the best retailers are always looking for ways to stay the best.